Gibbeting: United Kingdom

 The Murder Act 1751 (25 Geo.
 2. c.
 37) stipulated that "in no case whatsoever shall the body of any murderer be suffered to be buried"; the cadaver was either to be publicly dissected or left "hanging in chains".
-The use of gibbeting had been in decline for some years before it was formally repealed by the Hanging in Chains Act 1834 (4 & 5 Will.
+The use of gibbeting had been in decline for some years before it was formally abolished by the Hanging in Chains Act 1834 (4 & 5 Will.
 4. c.
 26).
 In Scotland, the final case of gibbeting was that of Alexander Gillan in 1810.
-The last two men gibbeted in England were William Jobling and James Cook, both in 1832.
+The last two men gibbeted in England were the miner William Jobling and the bookbinder James Cook, both in 1832.
 Their cases are good examples of the changing attitudes toward the practice.

 William Jobling was a miner hanged and gibbeted for the murder of Nicholas Fairles, a colliery owner and local magistrate, near Jarrow, Durham.
 After being hanged, the body was taken off the rope and loaded into a cart and taken on a tour of the area before arriving at Jarrow Slake, where the crime had been committed.
 Here, the body was placed into an iron gibbet cage.
 The cage and the scene were described thus:

 The body was encased in flat bars of iron of two and a half inches in breadth, the feet were placed in stirrups, from which a bar of iron went up each side of the head, and ended in a ring by which he was suspended; a bar from the collar went down the breast, and another down the back, there were also bars in the inside of the legs which communicated with the above; and crossbars at the ankles, the knees, the thighs, the bowels the breast and the shoulders; the hands were hung by the side and covered with pitch, the face was pitched and covered with a piece of white cloth.

-The gibbet was a 1 ft in diameter with strong bars of iron up each side.
+Jobling's gibbet was a 1 ft in diameter with strong bars of iron up each side.
 The post was fixed into a 1+1/2 LT stone base sunk into the Slake.
 The body was soon removed by fellow miners and given a decent burial.